viking-sudo-rm/StackNN/README.md

 ## Models

 Models implement the high-level controllers that use a stack for recurrent memory.
-You can think of these networks like LSTMs with a more sophisticated storage mechanism to pass data between time steps.
+You can think of these networks as LSTMs with a more sophisticated storage mechanism to pass data between time steps.

-* `models.VanillaController` is the simplest controller network.
-* `models.EmbeddingController` is a controller with an initial embedding layer.
+* `models.VanillaModel` is a simple controller-data structure network.
-* `models.BufferedController` implements the more complicated buffered architecture.
+* `models.BufferedModel` adds input and output buffers to the vanilla model.

 To use a model, call `model.forward()` on every input and `model.init_controller()` whenever you want to reset the stack between inputs.
 You can find example training logic in the `tasks` package.